Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Introduction

-for every $ p \in [1,\infty)$, see equation~\eqref{exstrong}.
-Thus strong convergence of the Euler approximation fails to hold.
-In addition numerically weak convergence (see e.g. Section 9.4 in \cite{KlPl}) (not to be confused with stochastic weak convergence) fails to hold, that is,
+of the stochastic Euler appoximation~\eqref{exeuler2} in finite time $T\in(0,\infty)$ for all $ p \in [1,\infty)$ (see~\eqref{eq:euler_divergence} for details).
+In addition numerically weak convergence (see, e.g., Section 9.4 in Kloeden \& Platen~1992) (not to be confused with stochastic weak convergence) fails to hold, even more,

+for all $ p \in [1,\infty)$, see~\eqref{eq:euler_divergence}.
+In particular, Theorem~\ref{thm:euler} implies that the absolute moments of the Euler approximation~\eqref{exeuler2} at a finite time point diverge to infinity, that is,

+for all $p\in[1,\infty)$.
+Thus the moment bound assumption in Theorem~2.2 in Higham, Mao \& Stuart~(2002) (see also inequality~\eqref{eq:bounded_mom} here) is not satisfied for the SDE~\eqref{exsde2}.

-for every $ p \in [1,\infty)$, see equation~\eqref{exweak}.
-Please note that this divergence of the Euler approximation is not a special property of equation \eqref{exsde2}.
-We establish this divergence for a large class of SDEs with super-linearly growing coefficients in Section \ref{secexamples}.
-Moreover our estimates are easily adapted to prove divergence of other numerical schemes such as the Milstein scheme.
+Note that the strong divergence~\eqref{eq:exstrong} and the weak divergence~\eqref{eq:exweak} of the Euler approximation is not a special property of equation \eqref{exsde2}.
+We establish this divergence for a large class of SDEs with superlinearly growing coefficients in Section \ref{secexamples}.
+Moreover, our estimates are easily adapted to prove divergence of other numerical schemes such as the Milstein scheme.
 For simplicity we restrict ourselves to the Euler scheme.
 Presence of noise, however, is essential.
-In the deterministic case, e.g.\ \eqref{exsde2} and \eqref{exeuler2} with $\sigma=0$, the Euler scheme does converge and both~\eqref{eq:exstrong} and~\eqref{eq:exweak} fail to hold.
-In addition note that -- in contrast to strong and numerically weak convergence -- pathwise convergence does hold if the coefficients are locally Lipschitz-continuous, see e.g.\ Gy\"ongy (1998) , Fleury (2005) or Jentzen et al (2009) .
+In the deterministic case, the Euler scheme does converge and both~\eqref{eq:exstrong} and~\eqref{eq:exweak} fail to hold.

-Next we indicate why the $L^1$-norm of Euler's approximation diverges if the growth of the coefficient functions is not linearly bounded.
-The Euler approximation of the deterministic equation, that is, \eqref{exsde2} and \eqref{exeuler2} with $\sigma=0$, is known to be unstable if $x_0$ is too large (see e.g. Chapter 6 in \cite{db02}).
-A central observation of this article is a quantification of this instability.
-For example, if $Y_0^N=x_0=N$ and $T=1$, then